-Shelley Greenhaus our director nominee, is the founder and President of Whippoorwill Associates, Inc., which manages investments in corporate reorganizations, liquidations and other related activities and was founded in December 1990.
+Shelley Greenhaus our director as of the date of this prospectus, is the founder and President of Whippoorwill Associates, Inc., which manages investments in corporate reorganizations, liquidations and other related activities and was founded in December 1990.
 Prior to that, from 1983 to 1990, he worked as a portfolio manager at Oppenheimer & Co.
 Inc., a full-service brokerage firm and investment bank, with responsibility for distressed investments.
 From 1981 to 1983, Mr. Greenhaus became a financial analyst and portfolio manager for the William Rosenwald Family, a family office, where he was primarily involved in analyzing and managing investments involving corporate reorganizations, liquidations and related special situations.
 He began his business career in 1978, working as a financial analyst at Loeb, Rhoades, Hornblower & Co., a brokerage company, where he was primarily involved in analyzing risk arbitrage opportunities and distressed securities.
-From January 1999 to October 2003, Mr. Greenhaus served on the board of directors of Barneys New York, Inc. (Nasdaq: BNNY), a fashion retailer; from October 1998 to December 2004, he served on the board of director of Marvel Enterprises, Inc. (NYSE: MVL), a content entertainment company; and from November 1996 to December 2004, he served on the board of directors of GWI Holding, Inc. (Garden Way), a privately held power equipment company.
+From January 1999 to October 2003, Mr. Greenhaus served on the board of directors of Barneys New York, Inc. (Nasdaq: BNNY), a fashion retailer; from October 1998 to December 2004, he served on the board of directors of GWI Holding, Inc. (Garden Way), a privately held power equipment company.
 In October 2017, he joined the board of directors of Commercial Furniture Group, Inc., a commercial furnishings company.

-Jeremy Hedberg, Director Nominee
+Jeremy Hedberg, Director

-Mr. Jeremy Hedberg, our director nominee, has worked as a Partner, Co-Chief Investment Officer and Co-Head of Corporate and Traded Credit at Värde Partners, Inc. ("Värde"), a global alternative investment advisor currently managing \$14 billion that has invested over \$70 billion since inception.
+Mr. Jeremy Hedberg, our director as of the date of this prospectus, has worked as a Partner, Co-Chief Investment Officer and Co-Head of Corporate and Traded Credit at Värde Partners, Inc. ("Värde"), a global alternative investment advisor currently managing \$14 billion that has invested over \$70 billion since inception.
 He joined Värde in November 1997 and has managed Värde's liquid investing activities globally and led Värde's significant investments in the residential mortgage sector in the U.S. He has served on a number of boards of portfolio companies owned by the Värde funds.
 He has also served on many official creditors' committees and a number of adhoc committees to restructure companies in bankruptcy, including, but not limited to, Capmark Financial Group, Inc. a commercial finance company, Chiquita Brands International, Inc., a global fruit and food company, and Flag Telecom Holdings Ltd, a provider of international wholesale network services.
 Prior to joining Värde, Jeremy worked for Goldner Hawn Johnson & Morrison, a private equity fund specializing in middle-market leveraged buyouts, from June 1996 to October 1997.
 He also previously worked for Wessels, Arnold & Henderson, a full-service investment bank specializing in high-growth companies, from May 1994 to June 1996.

-Charles Yamarone, Director Nominee
+Charles Yamarone, Director